eduludi/zafiro-api/README.md

-# zafiro-api
+# Zafiro API CMS

-An API-first CMS
+An API-first CMS built on top of [Loopback](http://loopback.io), Node.js and MongoDB